kai-z99/fire-tetris/README.md

 Follow these steps to set up and run the  game on your Windows machine.

 __Prerequisites__
-Git
+-Git
-Visual Studio 2019 or later
+-Visual Studio 2019 or later
-vcpkg (for installing raylib)
+-vcpkg (for installing raylib)

 __Step 1: Clone the Repository__
 Clone the  repository to your local machine.
 Open a command prompt and run: